PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec02_howToUse/attr_Action.rst

 * This attribute does not directly affect the view
 * Can be combined with Python or MEL scripts to customize the view

-  * This attribute is often used when creating animation clips for games.
+  * This attribute is intended to be used when creating animation clips for games.

 .. seealso::
   * See [:ref:`sample_Action_en`] for specific usage